Return to the home page

 ISSN 2052-0018 (Print) // ISSN 2053-3667 (Online)

-Geographical Locality Studies (GLS) is the official journal of Frugeo Geography Research Initiative registered in the United Kingdom as print serial (ISSN 2052-0018) and online (ISSN 2053-3667) materials.
-GLS is a co-operative British-Hungarian scientific journal that sets its specialist area in locality, Sustainability, environment-related issues, and energy resources.
-It is (at the moment) issued and published annually, and each number is planned and developed by a specially selected, international editorial board that consists of expert researchers, lecturers and peer-reviewers.
+Geographical Locality Studies (GLS) was one of the official journals of Frugeo Geography Research Initiative registered in the United Kingdom as print serial (ISSN 2052-0018) and online (ISSN 2053-3667) materials.
+GLS was a co-operative British-Hungarian scientific journal that set its specialist area in locality, Sustainability, environment-related issues, and energy resources.
+It was issued and published annually, and each number was planned and developed by a specially selected, international editorial board that consisted of expert researchers, lecturers and peer-reviewers.

-GLS is a thematic journal covers the following keywords: locality, sustainability, environmental/global issues, energy resources, recycling, up-cycling, and reuse.
+GLS was a thematic journal that covered the following keywords: locality, sustainability, environmental/global issues, energy resources, recycling, up-cycling, and reuse.

-GLS specially selects editors, advisors and independent reviewers for each project.
+GLS operated with a specially selected editors, advisors and independent reviewers for each project.

 Editor-in-Chief, Series Editor, Designer